Town of Apple Valley Website Redesign

 Accessibility, Compliance, and Plain-Language Requirements

-Structure and Design
+Unified Department Structure and Branding

 Style Guide